Innovate. Accelerate. Win.

 In the webinar, you'll see how the SANS CSCs map to the National Institute of Standards and Technology (NIST) best practices for properly implementing SSH, a good complement to the new NIST paper on SSH.
 For example, CSC subcontrols and NIST's best practices both recommend that organizations automate key-provisioning processes, keep a complete inventory of enabled SSH identity keys, and rotate these keys regularly.

 You'll also learn how, with Venafi, you can effectively implement these SANS and NIST recommendations—easily creating a complete key inventory, managing SSH keys throughout their lifecycles, and automating SSH key issuance and revocation.
-Venafi, as the Immune System for the Internet™, also seeks, destroys, and replaces keys that are compromised, much as the human immune system seeks and destroys cells that threaten the body.
+Venafi helps the world's largest organizations seek, destroy, and replace keys that are compromised.

 Most enterprises do not have companywide SSH policies and management practices—instead turning to administrators to manage their own keys.
 This ad hoc approach to SSH key management and security doesn’t keep organizations safe.
 It’s time to learn how to implement effective SSH key protection that secures your critical systems and data.
 And, besides, you'll enjoy the webinar much more than reading a story about your organization's SSH-based data breach in the morning news.